Everyday Healthy Recipes

 Top tips

-• Once you’ve extracted the juice from the blueberries do NOT throw out the pulp – add it into a smoothie or enjoy with a bit of yogurt.
+• Once you’ve extracted the juice from the blueberries do not discard the pulp – add it into a smoothie or enjoy with a bit of yogurt.

 Blueberry dressing in bottle, with blueberries in brown dish, lemon, zester and spoon on top of white plate and bottle top in background.

-I used a fine mesh sieve to separate the juice from the pulp of the blueberries but you can puree all the ingredients in a blender if you prefer (although the dressing may not be as smooth).
+I used a fine mesh sieve to separate the juice from the pulp of the blueberries but you can puree all the ingredients in a blender if you prefer.

 Blueberry Vinaigrette (No Blender)

-This lemon blueberry vinaigrette can be made using either fresh or frozen blueberries so you can enjoy it any time you like.
+This blueberry vinaigrette is an oil-based fruity salad dressing that's deliciously zesty, light and made without a blender.
+It can be made using either fresh or frozen blueberries so you can enjoy it any time you like.
+Ready in 20 minutes.

 5 from 3 votes